 may also be done on organs that are affected.

 Most people infected with CMV will not need a specific treatment.
 Treatment may be needed if the virus is reactivated and you have a weakened immune system.

-Antiviral medications may be used for people who have an organ transplant or suppressed immune system.
+Antiviral medications may be used for people who have an organ transplant or a suppressed immune system.

 These medications do not cure CMV but can decrease the symptoms and duration of the illness.

-While there is no definitive way to prevent CMV, but there are some measures that can decrease your chance of the infection:
+There is no way to prevent CMV, but there are some measures that can decrease your chance of the infection: Wash your hands

 Properly dispose of diapers.Do not share glasses or eating utensils.Avoiding intimate contact with people known to have the CMV infection.Practice safe sex.

 Cytomegalovirus.
-American Association of Family Physicians website.
+Family Doctor—American Association of Family Physicians website.
 Available at:

 Cytomegalovirus (CMV) infection.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated February 26, 2015.
 Accessed June 10, 2015.